AustroMelee/Austros-ATLA-World/docs/file index.md

 ---

-This updated index provides a clear and accurate map of the project as it currently stands.
-I will now update `file index.md` with this content.
+This index provides a clear and accurate map of the project as it currently stands.